Modelling the Effects of Hearing Loss on Neural Coding in the Auditory Midbrain with Variational Conditioning: Variational-Conditional Model

 \subsection{Performance metrics}

-Since the neural activity recorded from the IC is noisy, we need to determine how well our models capture the repeatable signal in the data.
-To measure this we take two recordings $R_1$ and $R_2$ of MUA produced from identical sounds, we predict two responses $\hat{R}_1$ and $\hat{R}_2$ to the same sound, and we compute the fraction of explainable variance explained (FEVE), weighted by the cross-trial covariance of each channel, given by:
+To assess how well our models capture the repeatable signal in the noisy recorded data we take two recordings $R_1$ and $R_2$ of MUA produced from identical sounds, we predict two responses $\hat{R}_1$ and $\hat{R}_2$ to the same sound, and compute the fraction of explainable variance explained (FEVE), weighted by the cross-trial covariance of each channel, given by: